josevcm/nfc-laboratory/README.md

 I have tried several receivers obtaining the best results with AirSpy Mini, I do not have more devices, but surely it works with others.

-- HydraSDR: New SDR receiver with very good results, tuning the second harmonic at 27.12Mhz, with a sampling frequency of 10 Mbps, with these parameters it is possible to capture the communication up to 424 Kbps.
+- HydraSDR RFOne: New SDR receiver with very good results, tuning the second harmonic at 27.12Mhz, with a sampling frequency of 10 Mbps, with these parameters it is possible to capture the communication up to 424 Kbps.
 This is the recommended device to use with this tool.
-Many thanks to Benjamin Vernoux for his support with this new receiver, see [HydraSDR](https://github.com/hydrasdr).
+Many thanks to Benjamin Vernoux for his support with this new receiver, see [HydraSDR RFOne](https://github.com/hydrasdr).

 - AirSpy Mini or R2: Very good results, tuning the third harmonic at 40.68Mhz, with a sampling frequency of 10 Mbps, with these parameters it is possible to capture the communication up to 424 Kbps.
 This is the recommended device